NiiMiyo/EDOPro-JJBA-Cards/INSTALLATION.md

 - you didn't edit the backup by mistake.
 - you didn't delete something from the file by mistake.
 - there is already a comma `(,)` before the one you paste (at the start of the first line), if that is the case, delete any one of them so it has only one.

+If it still doesn't work, try using a JSON Validator Tool online to identify the problem.